Article Overview: Historic Sites In Michigan

 9. Windemere

-Windemere, also known as The Ernest Hemingway Cottage, is a historic cottage located on Walloon Lake near Traverse City, Michigan.
 The cottage was built in 1904 by Ernest Hemingway’s father and it was where Ernest Hemingway spent many of his summers until he turned 21.
 It is believed that Hemingway’s time in Michigan both sparked his love of the outdoors and provided inspiration for his short stories, such as “The Big Two-Hearted River.”

-The cottage was declared a National Historic Landmark in 1968, and it is now open to the public for tours by appointment.
+It was declared a National Historic Landmark in 1968, and it is now open to the public for tours by appointment.
 Visitors can learn about the history of the cottage, the Hemingway family, and the impact that Hemingway’s time in Michigan had on his literary career.

 The cottage has been preserved to look as it did when Hemingway lived there, and visitors can see original family furnishings, photographs, and other Hemingway memorabilia.

 Windemere is a unique and important piece of literary history, and it offers visitors the opportunity to learn more about Ernest Hemingway’s life and work, as well as the role that Michigan played in shaping his writing.
-It’s a must-visit destination for literature enthusiasts and fans of Ernest Hemingway.

 8. Alden Dow House & Studio